 Many attendees had eloquent and interesting facts and anecdotes from the sessions they attended.
 Two sessions received the most praise and detailed comments: Tom Dunn’s session on assessing and treating veterans who may be experiencing post-traumatic stress disorder, and a daylong workshop on avoiding and deterring violent attackers.

-Unfortunately I also had many conversations like this.
+Unfortunately, I also had many conversations with conference attendees like this.

 “Which session did you attend?”
 I asked a booth visitor.